 10. Calico, California

 Calico had a brief but shining heyday as a silver mining town in the 1880s and 1890s, with over 500 mines and $20 million of silver ore produced in 12 years.
 But when silver lost value in the 1890s, Calico lost its residents.
 In the 1950s, Walter Knott—of Knott's Berry Farm fame—bought the town and restored many of the buildings to their 1880s glory.
 It's now a major tourist attraction.
 In 2005, then-Governor Arnold Schwarzenegger proclaimed it "California's Silver Rush Ghost Town."
-(Not to be outdone, Bodie, California was recognized as the state's “Official Gold Rush Town.”)
+(Not to be outdone, Bodie, California, was recognized as the state's “Official Gold Rush Town.”)
 There's a museum, a mine tour, a historic train tour, gold panning, and something called a "mystery shack," which promises to amaze and confuse with its optical illusions.
+This list was republished in 2019.